RosaliaTufano/Automating-Code-Review_SLR/README.md

 # Automating Code Review: A Systematic Literature Review

-This is the replication package of the work _"Automating Code Review: A Systematic Literature Review"_ by Rosalia Tufano and Gabriele Bavota.
+This is the online appendix of the work _"Automating Code Review: A Systematic Literature Review"_ by Rosalia Tufano and Gabriele Bavota.

 ## Content